-9.5.1 Unless otherwise specified in the written stage briefing, scoring paper targets must be shot with a minimum of one round each, with the best hit to score.
-Scoring metal targets must be shot with a minimum of one round each and must fall or otherwise react to score.
-Frangible targets must break with a visible piece missing or separated from the original target to be counted for score.
+- 9.5.1 Unless otherwise specified in the written stage briefing, scoring paper targets must be shot with a minimum of one round each, with the best hit to score in the case of slug ammunition or with the best two hits to score in the case of buckshot ammunition, i.e. the two highest scoring strikes of any pellets from any buckshot rounds fired.
+Metal targets must fall to score.
+Frangible targets must break with a visible piece missing or separated from the original target to be counted for score. - 9.5.1.1 If two or more targets receive scoring hits as a result of a single shot they will both, or all, be scored normally.
+See Rule 9.5.6.